emmahewson/mp3-swimmon/README.md

 - Map of the location shown by a marker set using the latitude & longitude
     - Map is created using Google Maps API
     - Location is taken from the lat/long text in the DOM, rather than from the back end via a fetch function
-    - The map is zoomed in closer in to a centered on the location marker
+    - The map is zoomed in and centered on the location marker
     - Map has all standard Google Maps functionality
         - Choice of map or satellite
         - Streetview